scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 cat config
 ```

-## 15: Secrets
+## 15: Secrets (CKAD Topic)
-[Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) are very similar to ConfigMaps except that they are intended for sensitive information. `Opaque` is the default type of Secret for arbitrary user data unless you need to store SSH credentials, TLS certificates, `~/.dockercfg`, etc. For a complete list of types, see the [documentation](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types).
+[Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) are very similar to ConfigMaps except that they are intended for sensitive information.
+Opaque is the default type of Secret for arbitrary user data unless you need to store SSH credentials, TLS certificates, `~/.dockercfg`, etc. For a complete list of types, see the [documentation](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types).
 Kubernetes Secrets do not encrypt the data on your behalf.
 That responsibility is on the developer.

 ```yaml title='15-secrets/secret.yaml'
 apiVersion: v1